Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 This guide covers some of the classroom management issues you may face as an instructor.
 These include medical emergencies and student behaviors that can disrupt teaching and learning activities.
 Please use this guide as a resource in managing your classroom.

 Campus Safety offers several presentations throughout the year that discuss handling emergencies such as weather emergencies and violent persons.
 You may also request a Campus Safety presentation.
 The Comprehensive Emergency Management Plan (CEMP) and the Annual Security Report and Campus Safety Guide are two documents that have information on responding to emergencies.
-They are available on the Campus Safety website and Campus Safety folder on the MyDaytonaState portal.
+They are available on the Campus Safety website and the Campus Safety folder in the Document Repository (instructions below).

 Medical Emergencies